 GeneCards Summary for ABCG8 Gene

 ABCG8 (ATP-Binding Cassette, Sub-Family G (WHITE), Member 8) is a Protein Coding gene.
-Diseases associated with ABCG8 include gallbladder disease 4 and sitosterolemia.
-Among its related pathways are Metabolism and Metabolism.
+Diseases associated with ABCG8 include sitosterolemia and gallbladder disease 4.
+Among its related pathways are Metabolism and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
 GO annotations related to this gene include protein heterodimerization activity and cholesterol transporter activity.
 An important paralog of this gene is ABCG2.

 UniProtKB/Swiss-Prot for ABCG8 Gene

 Transporter that appears to play an indispensable role in the selective transport of the dietary cholesterol in and out of the enterocytes and in the selective sterol excretion by the liver into bile